The best Amalfi Coast itinerary

 Romantic Rufalo Villa, Ravello, Amalfi Coast © Shutterstock

-Take a 20-minute bus or hop in a taxi from Amalfi Town to Ravello — a ride that delivers marvellous views of terraced vineyards and lemon groves.
+Take a 20-minute bus or hop in a taxi from Amalfi Town to Ravello—a ride that delivers marvelous views of terraced vineyards and lemon groves.

-Villa Cimbrone is another must-visit, with its aptly named Infinity Terrace offering one of the most breath-taking panoramas in all Italy, which is really saying something.
+Villa Cimbrone is another must-visit, with its aptly named Infinity Terrace offering one of the most breathtaking panoramas in all of Italy, which is really saying something.

 Finally, to dine in memorably fancy style before wrapping up your trip, head to the Michelin-starred Rossellinis.
 Or, for something more casual, Ravello boasts a number of quality family-run trattorias.